Colorectal cancer markers

 EGFR

 Epidermal growth factor receptor (EGFR) is usually involved in cell growth and is recognized as an important player in CRC initiation and progression.
-In late-stage colorectal cancer, the most commonly used targeted therapies are monoclonal antibodies that prevent EGFR activation.
-However, future development of anti-EGFR directed nanoparticles that could inhibit overactive EGFR signals could potentially reduce CRC risk.
+EGFR is also one of the key molecular markers used in colorectal cancer to guide targeted therapy decisions.
+In metastatic colorectal cancer, the most commonly used targeted therapies are monoclonal antibodies that prevent EGFR activation.
+However, future development of anti-EGFR-directed nanoparticles that could inhibit overactive EGFR signals could potentially reduce CRC risk.

 VEGF

 VEGF is a heparin-binding glycoprotein with potent angiogenic activity within endothelial cells.
 Angiogenesis is crucial for the progression of colorectal carcinoma.
-VEGF is expressed in around 50% of colorectal cancers and shows very low expression in normal colonic mucosa, making it a good biomarker for the diagnosis of CRC from histology samples.
+VEGF is expressed in around 50% of colorectal cancers and shows very low expression in normal colonic mucosa, making it a promising biomarker for diagnosing CRC from histology samples.
+Increased VEGF expression is often observed in advanced-stage colorectal cancers and is associated with poorer prognosis.
+VEGF, along with other biomarkers such as CA-125, CA19-9, and CEA, is considered among the key prognostic factors in colorectal cancer.

 p53